-I mean, maybe it’s just the power of hats, but the resemblance is sometimes sort of eerie to me.
+I mean, maybe it’s just the power of hats, but the resemblance is uncanny.
 There are even moments in which the speech mannerisms in Stevens’s performance seem to prefigure those in Sellers’s.

 Oh, and even if you can pardon the patronizing way this movie treats Mexican people, we get Wu, an Asian valet right out of Stereotype Central: fatalistic, servile, and prone to communicate primarily in cornball pseudo-Confucian aphorisms.